priyada7/EDGIE/README.md

 INSTALLATION & DOCUMENTATION
 ------------

-For full installation instructions, please see the Installation section of the users' guide, which can be found in user guide.
+For full installation and detailed information please look into the UserGuide.pdf